backstage/backstage/docs/frontend-system/building-plugins/migrating.md

 ## Migrating Components

 The equivalent utility to replace components created with `createComponentExtension` is `createExtension` from `@backstage/frontend-plugin-api`.
-However, we recommend searching for an appropriate extension first, considering using `createExtension` as the last option for more complex scenarios.
+However, we recommend searching for a more appropriate extension creator first.

 ## Migrating APIs